 There are some special slanted stitches that can only be worked on Penelope or doublemesh canvas.
 They resemble braids.

 There are as many fill stitches as you can imagine, all based upon arranging and layering the diagonal and straight stitches in different ways.
 The Leviathan and Rhodes Block are popular and elegant.
-See the American Needlepoint Guild needlepoint stitches library for more ideas!
+See the popular stitches at The Spruce for more ideas!

 This special style consists of canvas stitches with padding.
 The padding makes the stitches makes more durable and hard wearing.

 Trame needlepoint is easy to arrange on double mesh by using the small rows for padding, but mono deluxe or interlock canvas will work, too.
 Simply do some long, horizontal stitches, then go back across working your row of decorative stitches over top.